JeroenDeDauw/RewindableGenerator/README.md

 $generator->rewind(); // boom!
 ```

-Both result in an Exception, as proven by the tests in `tests/GeneratorTest.php`.
+Both result in an `Exception`, as proven by the tests in `tests/GeneratorTest.php`.
 This library provides
 a simple class that takes a generator function (the function, not its return value) and adapts it to
-a rewindable Iterator.
+a rewindable `Iterator`.

 ```php
 $generator = new RewindableGenerator( $myGeneratorFunction );